kfragkog/FCC/README-FCC.md

     - separator: Specifies a string to separate each pair of adjacent elements of the array.
 The separator is converted to a string if necessary.
 If omitted, the array elements are separated with a comma (",").
 If separator is an empty string, all elements are joined without any characters in between them
   - The *split()* method splits a String object into an array of strings by separating the string into substrings, using a specified separator string to determine where to make each split
     - separator: Specifies the string which denotes the points at which each split should occur
+  - To break a for loop use *break;* e.g. Finders Keepers challenge
+  - *===* is called a strict comparison operator - In the case of "a === b" a and b must be the same value and also the same type for it to evaluate to true (== needs them to just be the same value)
+  - methods like slice(), substr() etc have optional parameters as well - remember that these do not need to be filled, so e.g. end of extraction can be left blank to get to the end of the string